Skip to main content

 The humanitarian situation

-Widespread poverty, rising costs of living, low agricultural production, and expensive food imports have exacerbated existing food insecurity in Haiti, leaving many women, men, and children suffering from hunger and malnutrition.
-4.9 million people - more than 40 percent of the population – are acutely food insecure.
-About 1.8 million people are suffering from emergency levels of hunger.
+In addition to a massive displacement crisis, Haiti is facing a severe hunger crisis.
+Widespread poverty, rising living costs, low agricultural production, and expensive food imports have exacerbated existing food insecurity in Haiti, leaving many women, men, and children suffering from hunger and malnutrition.
+More than half of the population is struggling with acute food insecurity.
+The latest food security report shows that a record 5.7 million people are experiencing acute hunger due to relentless gang violence and an ongoing economic collapse.

 Hait LocationThe security situation